mattia-barbaresi/creativitips/data/README_results.md

 `mem_thresh`,`forgetting`, and `interference` are the parameter for PARSER-like memory.

-These directories contain also a *pars.txt* file storing the used parameters.
+These directories contain also a *params.txt* file storing the used parameters.

 ----------------------------------------------------------------------------